bbenedict/bbenedict/2023-100days-coding.md

 ## day 11

 Added the common parameters to each adapter (i.e temperature, max_tokens).
-If Martin Fowler, author of *Refactoring: Improving the Design of Existing Code* saw this work, he'd tell me to re-factor the handling of these common paramaters into a single function or class.
+If Martin Fowler, author of *Refactoring: Improving the Design of Existing Code*, saw this work, he'd tell me to re-factor the handling of these common paramaters into a single function or class.

 ## day 12